If you want to improve your artwork quickly, here are the drawing tips for beginner artists that you must know!

 Rule number 1: Always use references!!

-This is an important part of learning to draw!
+This is an important part of learning to draw and an important drawing tip for beginner artists!
 I’ve been over this quite a lot already, so I’ll make this short.

 You need to look at things, to learn them and how to draw them.
 So gather those things, even if it’s only in images from the internet.